beauhankins/helpmewithit/README.md

 * Nokogiri(For ad aggregation)
 * Carrierwave/Cloudinary(Pic uploads and hosting)

-####A live demo of this project can be seen here https://matenalavo.herokuapp.com/
+####A live demo of this project can be seen here https://helpmewithit.herokuapp.com/

-####Known limitations
-Need intelligent parsing of ads from local sources.